-Your daughter learns about language through everyday moments with you, her caregiver.
+Your child learns about language through everyday moments with you, their caregiver.
 Reading books, engaging in conversations, and playing help, but what can you do specifically to support your little one’s language development?

 Language skills start developing very early.
 From birth, babies communicate through sounds and facial expressions.
 Then they move on to babbling and doing gestures, like pointing to what they want.
 Babies don’t need to be formally taught anything, they learn through imitation and back and forth interactions with their caregivers.